Auxio-Team/auxio-server/README.md

 Run the server using command: `node server.js`

+# Install PostgreSQL on Mac

+Download Postgres app here: https://postgresapp.com/downloads.html.
+Download "Postgres.app with all currently supported versions (Universal/Intel)" which is under the "Additional Releases" section.

+Add the path of the postgres bin directory to your PATH variable.

+Open the Postgres application and start the server using newest version of Postgres (14.5).

+Interact with databases by running "psql" from the command line.

 # Install PostgreSQL on Windows (WSL)

 These instructions are helpful if you want to try to install PostgreSQL on Windows without WSL: https://phoenixnap.com/kb/install-postgresql-windows